good

 Automations Through Workflows and Rules

-With Asana, you can automate these processes, saving your organization time and allowing your teammates to focus on what's important.
-There are two main tools for doing this: Workflows and rules.
+With Asana, you can automate these processes, saving administrative time and allowing you to focus on what truly matters.
+Asana offers two primary tools for automation: workflows and rules.

-Workflows are cross-team work processes that always follow the same pattern.
-In the "Workflow" screen of your project, you can automate these processes with the Workflow Builder.
+Workflows are team-wide processes that always follow the same pattern.
+In the “Workflow” view of your project, you can automate these processes using the workflow builder.
+You divide each workflow into different sections representing various project phases.

 Automate your processes with workflows.